 ANASTOPOULOS, ARTHUR D (Ph.D., Purdue University) Professor and Director of the UNCG ADHD Clinic: Child and adolescent psychopathology; assessment and treatment of attention-deficit hyperactivity disorder (ADHD).

-BUEHLER, CHERYL (Ph.D., University of Minnesota) Professor and Director of Graduate Studies: Marital conflict, marital relations, parenting, adolescent well-being, race/ethnicity.
+BUEHLER, CHERYL (Ph.D., University of Minnesota) Professor: Marital conflict, marital relations, parenting, adolescent well-being, race/ethnicity.

-BULLS, JOI W. (Ph.D., Florida State University)Assistant Professor, and Director of Internship Program.: Student success through career/professional development, work and family issues especially how they pertain to minority women, family relationships.
+BULLS, JOI W. (Ph.D., Florida State University)Assistant Professor, Director of Internship Program, and Associate Chair: Student success through career/professional development, work and family issues especially how they pertain to minority women, family relationships.

 CALKINS, SUSAN (Ph.D., University of Maryland) Bank of America Excellence Professor: Social and emotional development, self-regulation; developmental psychopathology, developmental psychophysiology.

-COARD, STEPHANIE I. (Ph.D., Columbia University) Associate Professor: Socio-cultural influences on child mental health; racial/ethnic socialization processes, racial/ethnic identity development; culturally relevant approaches to intervention development, implementation and evaluation.
+COARD, STEPHANIE IRBY (Ph.D., Columbia University) Associate Professor: Socio-cultural influences on child mental health; racial/ethnic socialization processes, racial/ethnic identity development; culturally relevant approaches to intervention development, implementation and evaluation.

 CROSBY, DANIELLE (Ph.D, University of Texas-Austin) Associate Professor; Research Interests: Effects of welfare and employment policies on young children in low-income families; negotiation of work/family demands in single-mother, ethnic minority, and immigrant families; relation of child care experiences to early school success; young children’s conceptions of economic inequality.